jnair37/anthropic-hack/README.md

 This tool prioritizes user privacy and security by redacting personal identifiers commonly found in resumes.
 This allows privacy-minded job-seekers to easily avoid passing personally identifiable information, like names, addresses, phone numbers, and emails into potential training data.

 ## Technical Details
+This project was built using:
+- Claude API
+- Python/Flask
+- HTML/CSS/Bootstrap

 ## Deployment
+This project can be downloaded and run locally.

 ## Future Enhancements
+In the future, we hope to enhance our redaction process and test out more use cases to make it more robust.
+We also hope to provide more functionality, such as cover letter help and technical interview practice.

+## Acknowledgments
+Thank you to the Anthropic and WiCS team that made this hackathon happen!
+We had so much fun building this weekend `:)`